sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Gauge
 ----------------------------------------

-Below is a sample workflow that contains Gauge processor in Fire Insights.
+Below is a sample workflow that contains Gauge processor in Sparkflows.
 It demonstrates the usage of Gauge node to represent data for different categories in Gauge format.

 It does the following processing of data: